informatics-isi-edu/chisel/README.md

 ### More examples

-See the [examples](./examples) directory of the source, for more examples on chisel's usage.
-To run the examples, you must set your `CHISEL_EXAMPLE_CATALOG_URL` environment variable to an ERMrest catalog URL.
+For more details, see the brief [usage guide](./docs/usage.md).
+In addition, the [examples](./examples) directory incudes several scripts to illustrate usage of chisel.
+To run the example scripts, you must set your `CHISEL_EXAMPLE_CATALOG_URL` environment variable to an ERMrest catalog URL.

 ## API